 Taco/ Fajita Seasoning 2 tbsp

 Wash and soak the kidney beans in 2 cups of water for 8-10 hours or overnight.
 Once the time has passed, pressure cook the beans with 1 cup of water and a pinch of salt.
 Cook them for 4 whistles and set aside.

 Wash and cook the rice in 3 cups of water and a pinch of salt.
 Cook them al-dente.
 It takes four whistles in my pressure cooker, but the time can vary based on the kind of pressure cooker you own.
 Set the cooked rice aside to cool.

-In a saucepan heat a tsp of oil.
+In a saucepan heat a teaspoon of oil.
 Add diced garlic and minced ginger in it.
 Once the raw smell goes away, add one onion finely diced.
 Cook it till it is pink in color, and then add all the diced tomatoes.
 Lat the sauce boil for a few minutes.
-Once it has boiled, add a tsp of taco seasoning and a pinch of salt and sugar, and some pepper powder.
+Once it has boiled, add a teaspoon of taco seasoning and a pinch of salt and sugar, and some pepper powder.
 Let the mixture cool.
 Once cooled, blend to a fine paste and set aside.

-In a saucepan, heat a tsp of oil.
+In a saucepan, heat a teaspoon of oil.
 In the hot oil, add one onion, finely diced and colored peppers also finely diced.
 You can add the jalapeno at this stage depending on how hot you want it to be.
 Cook them for a couple of minutes.
 Once it softens, add the corn and mix well.
 Next, add the beans and taco seasoning and mix well.
 Add the tomato sauce and and the rice and give everything a quick stir.
 Once it is all combined. sprinkle some oregano and squeeze fresh lime juice.
 Serve hot topped with chopped cilantro and some jalapeno slices.

 Want to try another Mexican dish?
 Try this Tex-Mex Chimichanga, the signature dish of Arizona.